-If you have done your homework, you will be able to impress a client with your deep knowledge of policy details.
+If you have done your homework, you will be able to impress a client with your deep knowledge of policy details and overcome sales objections.
 And each client will have different levels of knowledge they will want to achieve before they the make a decision.

 But the bottom line, and one that every client needs to hear, is that if they die their family will be taken care of.
 Their surviving family members will receive money that will allow them to keep a roof over their head, and/or that burial, cremation and funeral expenses will be taken care of so that they can focus on grieving instead of worrying or arguing about money.